RareSkills/blog/compound-finance-interest-rate-model/compound-finance-interest-rate-model.md

 ## Major Changes from Compound V2

-In Compound V2 (and AAVE V3), the supply interest rates are the borrow interest rates multiplied by the utilization.
+In Compound V2 (and Aave V3), the supply interest rates are the borrow interest rates multiplied by the utilization.
 In Compound V3, supply interest rate is directly a function of utilization and does not factor in the borrow rate.
 The borrow rate follows its own interest rate curve.

 ## Variable names for interest rate model components

-What AAVE V3 calls the “optimal utilization,” Compound V3 calls the “kink.”
+What Aave V3 calls the “optimal utilization,” Compound V3 calls the “kink.”

 The [variable borrowPerSecondInterestRateBase](https://github.com/compound-finance/comet/blob/22cf923b6263177555272dde8b0791703895517d/contracts/Comet.sol#L61) is the “intercept” and currently has a value of 317097919.
 Our goal in this section is to show this intercept is equivalent to 1% APY.
 That is, when utilization is zero, borrowers pay 1% interest (according to current parameters, which governance may change).